sirixdb/sirixdb.github.io/rest-api.md

 ### Keycloak setup

 Keycloak can be set up as described in this excellent [tutorial]( https://piotrminkowski.wordpress.com/2017/09/15/building-secure-apis-with-vert-x-and-oauth2/).
 Our `docker-compose` file imports a sirix realm with a default admin user with all available roles assigned.
-Basically you can skip the steps 3 - 7 and and 9 and 10 and simply recreate a `client-secret`.
+Basically you can skip the steps 3 - 7 and and 10 and 11 and simply recreate a `client-secret` and change `oAuthFlowType` to "PASSWORD".
 If you want to run or modify the integration tests the client secret mjust not be changed.

 1. Open your browser.
 URL: http://localhost:8080
 2. Login with username "admin", password "admin"